 Now let me take that a step further.
 It seems obvious, if you choose fear as your main emotional response, then anger can be a natural secondary.
 But what if I told you, it could be perfectly natural attached the love as well?
 Think about it.
-Love is insanely powerful, and controls everything we do.
+Love is insanely powerful and controls everything we do.
 Loving something or someone so fiercely that when that person or thing hurts you, you may feel angry.

 [RELATED: Befriend Impostor Syndrome]

-how anger works from a scientific standpoint
+How anger works form a scientific standpoint

 But let’s back up for a moment.
-Anger, as with all emotions, starts in the brain.
+Anger, as with all emotions, begins in the brain.
 When an event triggers this part of the brain, it releases stress hormones that begin to flood your body with adrenaline and nor-adrenaline.
 When your body becomes flooded with these chemicals it causes us to go into fight or flight mode.
-Our bodies literally begin to change: raised blood pressure, accelerated heart beat, heightened senses, even red faces!
+Our bodies literally begin to change: raised blood pressure, accelerated heartbeat, heightened senses, even red faces!
 The reason for this is because the body is preparing you (physically) for a fight!

 [RELATED: Get Out of Your Own Way to Find Success]

-when anger turns to violence
+When anger management turns to violence

 Now it makes sense why this could potentially cause a physical reaction such as hitting, but there is definitely more to it than that.
-A whole other part of your brain is happily holding your judgement and impulse control.
+A whole other part of your brain is happily holding your judgment and impulse control.
 When adrenaline floods this area, these spike causing you to balance the emotions with the physical response.
 So why do some people automatically jump to aggression, and others do not?
 This is due to the time it takes for the chemicals to hit the different areas of your body.
 If the impulse to hit is spiked before the brain has a chance to listen to reason, your body reacts first.

 A huge part of this timing has to do with things you can’t control: genetics, and the initial trigger to begin with.
 But that doesn’t mean hope is lost.